-Three hours of classroom work and one three-hour laboratory period each week.
+Four hours Three hours of classroom work and one three-hour laboratory period each week.
 The classroom work consists of a study of the elements and their compounds.
 The laboratory work is conconcerned with the separation and identification of the more common cations and anions.
-Prerequisites: 103 and 104, and Mathematics 101.
+Prerequisites: 103 and 104, or 105 and 106, and Mathematics 101.